LemesoftNostalgic/sprint-o-matic/README.md

 - credit text for the owner/creator of the terrain description
 - meters-per-pixel factor

-Here is an example of an entry in the [https://github.com/LemesoftNostalgic/sprint-o-matic-external-map-links](https://github.com/LemesoftNostalgic/sprint-o-matic-external-map-links):
+Here is an example of an entry in the [sprint-o-matic's current listing of external maps](https://github.com/LemesoftNostalgic/sprint-o-matic-external-map-links):

    ```json
     {